Collaboration Using Evolve: A user story

 Being now done with grammar and typo fixes, Alice decides it is time to stabilize again the tree.
 She does:

-$ hg stabilize
+$ hg evolve

 two times, one for each unstable descendant.
 The last time, hgview shows her a straight line again.
 Wow! that feels a bit like a well-planned surgical operation.
 At the end, the patient tree has been properly trimmed and any conflict properly handled.